uasal/uasal.github.io/_pages/OpenSource.md

 - The [Space Hardware Handbook](https://uasal.github.io/spacehardwarehandbook-public/) an open space instrumentation development reference hosted on [github](https://github.com/uasal/spacehardwarehandbook-public).
 - The eXtreme Wavefront Control Toolkit [XWCToolkit](https://github.com/uasal/XWCToolkit) in collaboration with the MagAO-X team.
 - The Toy Coronagraph Python Package [Toy_Coronagraph](https://github.com/dreamjade/Toy_Coronagraph).

+A more complete list can be found at our [GitHub Organization :octocat:  ](https://github.com/uasal)